-There are 3 major take aways for training in-season:
+There are 3 major take aways for mastering in-season training:

 - Do not stop training.